Maximum drawdown, recovery, and momentum: Conclusion

-The factor analysis also shows that dependence on the stock selection rules exists and the regression results also support the performances of the alternative momentum and contrarian portfolios.
-In a weekly scale, the intercept for the recovery portfolio is the largest and statistically significant alpha.
-The maximum drawdown portfolio in the monthly horizon has a higher intercept than the traditional momentum strategy.
+The factor analysis also shows that dependence on the stock selection rules exists, and the regression results also support the robust performance of the alternative momentum and contrarian portfolios.
+In a weekly scale, the factor-adjusted return for the recovery portfolio is not only the largest but also statistically significant intercept.
+The maximum drawdown portfolio in the monthly horizon achieves a higher intercept than the traditional momentum strategy.
 Factor exposures are also dependent on ranking rules and types of strategies.

-In future, alternative stock selection criteria will be tested in shorter time scales, such daily and intraday frequencies.
-It will also be interesting to obtain performances and risk profiles for the alternative portfolios in various international equity markets.